p-argento/uni/DM Classification.md

 - Adaptation -> for previously unseen data, it store a new instance or throw an old instance away.

 *Disadvantages*
-- "Lazy learners" -> computation is postponed until a new instance is observed, without building a model explicitly
+- "Lazy learners" -> computation is postponed until a new instance is observed, without building a model explicitly (model free)
 	- in contrast, "eager learners" spend time in building the model, but then the classification is faster
-- Expensive classification of unknown records -> given n training items, the complexity of classifying a single instance is O(n).
+- Expensive classification of unknown records -> given n training items, the complexity of classifying a single instance is O(n)
+	- we need to compute every time the proximity values between the test instance and the training examples
+- Suscetible to noise -> because it is based on local data

 *Examples*
 - KNN